xuejiatong/data-marketing/README.md

 # About

-This project uses both RFM analysis and Logistic regression to predict customer responses to mailing offers, with the goal to to improve the company's mailing yields and profits.
+This project implements RFM analysis, Logistic regression, decision tree model, and neural network in R to predict customer responses to mailing offers, with the goal to to improve the company's mailing yields and profits.